| |

 651-221-9444

-Highlights: Gift shop, Omni-theater, fossil preparation and mounting exhibit.
+Highlights: Gift shop, Omni-theater, fossil preparation and mounting

 St. Louis Science Center